sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 *Fault metrics* describe the *objective* defects present in a software, such as memory faults, security issues, and the presence of a limited test suite.
 Those metrics are called *static* when are computed analyzing a code in search of errors, while are *dynamic* when count the number of passed unit and integration tests, estimate the percentage of code covered by the test suite, and detect some other faults at runtime.
 Practically, *Fault metrics* represent every *unambiguous* problem that could arise in a code and, consequently, in the final binary.

-*Code quality metrics* instead identify the portions of code that are complex to understand at first glance and the ones that could become serious threats in the future.
+*Code quality metrics*, instead, identify the portions of a code that are complex to understand at first glance as well as *code smells*, thus weaknesses in design that **may** slow down the development process or increase the risk of bugs and failures in the future.
 Practically, this category provides some indications to a developer in order to improve code quality, more specifically the static metrics such as code complexity and code clarity.
+Those metrics are usually computed by *heuristic* algorithms that indicate to a developer when it is necessary to refactor the code.

 ## Software Quality Certification

-The software quality certification is a procedure that a developer **must** undertake to guarantee to users, and even other developers, that a software is reliable, secure, well tested, and with a code written in a comprehensible way.
+The software quality certification is a procedure that a developer **must** undertake to guarantee to users, third-parties, and other developers too, that a software is reliable, secure, well tested, and with a code written in a comprehensible way.

-This certification procedure consists of assigning a colored stamp at each of the *two* metrics category defined above.
-The color of a stamp represents the requirements satisfied for a determined category.
-The stamp associated to *Fault Metrics* is called *Fault Stamp* and it is **mandatory**, while the one for *Code Quality Metrics* is called *Code Quality Stamp* and is **optional**, so it should be considered as an added value for determining the quality of a software.
+This certification procedure consists of assigning a stamp to a software that satisfy a list of requirements, each of them based on the *Fault metrics* category.
+The color of a stamp then represents set of requirements satisfied by a developer.
+The stamp is called *Fault Stamp* and it is **mandatory**.

 ### Fault Stamp